linode/docs/docs/databases/elasticsearch/monitor-nginx-web-server-logs-using-filebeat-elastic-stack-centos-7.md

 ### Metricbeat

 In addition to web server access logs, host metrics can be viewed in Kibana by using visualizations created by Metricbeat.
-From the left-hand sidebar, select "Dashboard" and enter "metricbeat" in order to filter for Metricbeat dashboards.
+From the left-hand sidebar, select "Dashboard" and enter "metricbeat" in the search box to filter for Metricbeat dashboards.
 Select the dashboard named "[Metricbeat System] Overview".

 A new dashboard should open with visualizations similar to the following: